-Music for Catwalks should be 45 seconds long and will be due when you sign up at the cosplay registration table.
+Music for Catwalks should be 30 seconds long and will be due, in USB drive format, when you sign up at the cosplay registration table.
 If you register online, you must turn in your audio in USB format no later than 12:00 PM at the Cosplay Registration Desk.
-If you do not turn your music in when you register for the contest at the cosplay registration table, you will be defaulted to using house music for your Catwalk.
+If you do not turn in audio when you register for the contest at the cosplay registration table, generic music will be provided for your Walk-On entry.

-If there is an issue with your music (for example, the file is corrupt), then house music will be used.
+For Walk-Ons, if there is an issue with provided audio (for example, the file is corrupt), then generic music will be played during that entry.

-Skit audio should not be any shorter than 1 minute, but no longer than 3-1/2 minutes and needs to be in mp3/mp4 format on a flash drive.
-No CDs.
+Skit Entry Audio should not be any shorter than 1 minute, but no longer than 3 & 1/2 minutes and needs to be in mp3/mp4 format on a flash drive.
+Unfortunately, No CDs will be accepted.
 See Skit-specific rules for information about a microphone.
-Catwalks will not be allowed a microphone.
+Walk-On Entries will not be allowed to use a microphone.

-Craftsmanship offers point opportunities that will not be available to contestants who do not participate in the Craftsmanship portion of the contest.
-You will NOT be able to qualify for Best in Show, First Runner Up or Second Runner Up if you are not competing in Craftsmanship.
+Craftsmanship judging offers opportunities that will not be available to contestants who do not participate in the Craftsmanship portion of the contest.
+You will NOT be able to qualify for Best in Show, First Runner Up or Best Sewing Award if you are not competing in Craftsmanship.

 Comicpalooza will not provide a printer onsite; however, there is a FedEx printing office located in the George R. Brown Convention Center.

-Beginner: There isn't a Craftsmanship level for beginners.
-However, to compete in this category you must have made or modified at least 20% of your costume.
-This category is also for those who have never been in a cosplay competition before and/or do not have a lot of experience costuming (less than two years).
+Beginner: This category is for those who have never been in a cosplay competition before and/or do not have a lot of experience costuming.

-- Beginners are not eligible for the Best in Show award.
+Beginners are not eligible for the Best in Show award.
 However, they can be moved up to Intermediate if they meet the percentage requirement, on a case-by-case basis (determined by the judges), and compete for craftsmanship.
-If moved up and you have made 80% or more of your costume per the requirements of Intermediate/Advanced, you will be eligible for Best in Show; yet, again, this will be on a case-by-case basis.
+If moved up and you have made 80% or more of your costume per the requirements of Intermediate/Advanced, you will be eligible for Best in Show; this will be on a case-by-case basis.

 Intermediate Craftsmanship: This level is for people with some costuming experience.

-- If your experience level is Intermediate and you make less than 60%, you will not be allowed to compete for Craftsmanship and will not be eligible for cash prizes.
+If your experience level is Intermediate and you make less than 60%, you will not be allowed to compete for Craftsmanship.

-- If you made 80% or more, you are eligible for the Best in Show award as well.
+If you made 80% or more and are Intermediate, you are eligible for the Best in Show award as well.

 Advanced Craftsmanship: You have to have made at least 80% of your costume to qualify for Craftsmanship in this category, and have demonstrable advanced technique in one or more cosplay mediums.

-- If your experience is Advanced and you make less than 80%, you will not be allowed to compete for Craftsmanship and will not be eligible for cash prizes.
+If your experience is Advanced and you make less than 80%, you will not be allowed to compete for Craftsmanship at the Advanced Rank.

-- If you made 80% or more, you are eligible for the Best in Show award as well.
+If you made 80% or more and are Advanced, you are eligible for the Best in Show award as well.

-- Be prepared for the judges to ask you questions about your creation process and to inspect your costume.
-There may be seam checks, and the judges may ask to touch parts of your costume.
+Be prepared for the judges to ask you questions about your creation process and to inspect your costume.
+The judges may ask to touch parts of your costume.

-- You should bring progress shots of your props as well as costumes.
+You may and should bring progress shots of your props.